 Please do not spit or drop chewing gum on the pavements or roads, as you would be committing the offence of littering.
 Please wrap your used gum in a piece of paper or tissue and put it in a bin.

-If you believe there is an area, in particular need of chewing gum removal, your should report this online.
+If you believe there is an area in particular need of chewing gum removal, you should report this online.

 Streetworks, roadworks, skips, scaffolds, hoardings, advertising boards and building materials that block the pavement are all considered to cause an obstruction to pedestrians.

 If you encounter any of the following problems, you should report the obstruction.

 - A skip or scaffolding is obstructing the pavement